 Tiramisu is one of those classic desserts I can never resist.
 It’s the reason why I don’t make it often because we will both eat ourselves sick.
 With Christmas coming, there is an opportunity to make tiramisu not just for the two of us but for our loved ones too.
-Cooking is all about how much love you put in it ♡ and that is definitely the case with this delicious dessert.
+Cooking is all about how much love you put in it ♡.
+Love is definitely part of this delicious dessert.

-The white chocolate, raspberry & pistachio version of tiramisu is something new I discovered on Instagram and immediately fell in love with.
-I found out originally the recipe was made by Persian and Middle Eastern Chef Sabrina Ghayour and featured in one of her cookbooks ‘Simply’.
-The colors of the three main ingredients: white chocolate, raspberry and pistachio, make this the perfect Christmas dessert don’t you think?
+This white chocolate, raspberry & pistachio version of tiramisu is something new.
+I discovered this recipe on Instagram and immediately fell in love with it.
+The original recipe comes from Persian and Middle Eastern Chef Sabrina Ghayour.
+It’s featured in one of her cookbooks ‘Simply’.
+The three main ingredients are white chocolate, raspberry, and pistachio.
+Those colors together make this the perfect Christmas dessert don’t you think?

-Traditionally tiramisu is an Italian dessert with ladyfingers soaked in coffee and layered between a blanket of a whipped mixture of mascarpone, heavy cream, sugar and eggs and topped with cocoa powder.
-In this recipe the ladyfingers are soaked in a fresh raspberry sauce and covered with a layer of raspberries and a layer of the whipped creamy mixture that is similar to the classic tiramisu.
-On top chopped pistachio’s!
+Traditionally tiramisu is an Italian dessert with ladyfingers soaked in coffee and layered between a blanket of cream.
+This cream is a whipped mixture of mascarpone, heavy cream, sugar, and eggs.
+The dessert is topped with cocoa powder.
+In this recipe, the ladyfingers are soaked in a fresh raspberry sauce and covered with a layer of raspberries.
+The cream is similar to the classic tiramisu.
+On top no cacao powder but chopped pistachios!

-Tiramisu has many variation, but this one is absolutely a winner.
-Because of the raspberry this dessert taste super fresh and is pure joy all-year-round.
+Tiramisu has many variations, but this one is absolutely a winner.
+Because of the raspberry, this dessert tastes super fresh and is pure joy all year round.
 It doesn’t take much effort to prepare, just be aware that it needs 8 hours to firm in the fridge before serving.
 I advise you to make this tiramisu the evening before you want to serve it.
-And don’t forget to give it some deep love, you will taste it!
+And don’t forget to give it some pure love, you will taste it!

 White Chocolate & Pistachio Tiramisu with Raspberry